rachel170/tp/docs/DeveloperGuide.md

    4. Test case: `enterDeck Singapore Malaysia` <br>
        Expected: No cards are shown as there is no deck with a name 'Singapore Malaysia'.

+### Deleting a deck
+Deleting a deck

+   1. Prerequisites: User is in Home mode and FLashNotes contains a deck.

+   2. Test case: `deleteDeck 1`

+         Expected: First deck is deleted from the list.

+   3. Test case: `deleteDeck 0`

+         Expected: No deck is deleted.
+Error details shown in the status message.

 ### Editing a deck name
 Editing a deck name